wpmark/admin-bar-user-switching/readme.txt

 1. A Switch to user item is added to the WordPress admin bar to allow you to search for a user to switch to.

 == Changelog ==

+= 1.1.1 =
+* Only enqueue js if the user is logged in
+* Do not seperately enqueue jQuery as it is already stated as a dependancy

 = 1.1 =
 * Add keyboard navigation